 4. What we expect from you

-4.1 We believe that all complainants have a right to be heard, understood and respected.
-But school staff and governors have the same right.
+We believe that all complainants have a right to be heard, understood, and respected.
+School staff and governors have the same right.
 We expect you to be polite and courteous.
-We will not tolerate aggressive, abusive or unreasonable behaviour.
-We will also not tolerate unreasonable demands or unreasonable persistence or vexatious complaining.
+We will not tolerate aggressive, abusive, or unreasonable behaviour.